roshangiga/MT-forms/README.md

 ## Installation

-1. Download the plugin ZIP file from the [MT Forms website](https://example.com/mt-forms).
+1. Download the plugin ZIP file from [GitHub](https://github.com/roshangiga/MT-forms).
-2. Log in to your WordPress admin panel.
-3. Navigate to Plugins → Add New.
+2. In WordPress admin panel, go to Plugins → Add New.
-4. Click the "Upload Plugin" button at the top of the screen.
+3. Click the "Upload Plugin" button at the top of the screen.
-5. Choose the ZIP file you downloaded in step 1.
+4. Choose the ZIP file you downloaded in step 1.
-6. Click the "Install Now" button.
+5. Click the "Install Now" button.
-7. After the plugin has been installed, click the "Activate Plugin" button.
+6. After the plugin has been installed, click the "Activate Plugin" button.

 ## Features